PaddlePaddle/PaddleSeg/contrib/DomainAdaptation/README.md

 1. Train on one GPU

    1. Try the project as the reproduction of pixmatch:  `sh run-DA_src.sh`
-   2. Try the project for other experiment:  change to another config file in the training script
+   2. Try the project for other experiments:  change to another config file in the training script

 2. Validate on one GPU:

    1. Download the [trained model](https://bj.bcebos.com/paddleseg/domain_adaptation/gta5_to_cityscapes/pixmatch/model.pdparams) on cityscapes, and save it to models/model.pdparams:

-   2. Validate with following script.
+   2. Validate with the following script.
 Since we forget to save the ema model, the validation result is 46% :

       ```
       python3 -m paddle.distributed.launch val.py --config configs/deeplabv2/deeplabv2_resnet101_os8_gta5cityscapes_1280x640_160k_newds_gta5src.yml --model_path models/model.pdparams --num_workers 4